 I started with the idea that humans are already pretty good at cycling and running, but could use a lot of help on the swim.
-This creature runs and cycles like a human (the recumbent bicycle isn’t mandatory; the creature is perfectly capable of using a regular bicycle) but swims backwards, using its arms for propulsion and tucking its legs away.
-It has a dorsal fin shaped like a hydrofoil (I didn’t do any research into what hydrofoils actually looked like before sketching this) that allows it to reduce drag in the water and also store nutrients like a camel’s hump to provide more energy during the race.
-Its head is located in its abdomen for better aerodynamics.
+This creature runs and cycles like a human but swims backwards, using its tail for propulsion and tucking its legs away.
+It has dorsal plates shaped like a hydrofoil that allow it to reduce drag in the water.
+Since the only animal with extreme dorsal plates like this are stegosaurs, the creature is a highly derived stegosaur.

 This design has many flaws:

-- A hydrofoil dorsal fin is a highly specialized structure with no precedent in real organisms
+- A hydrofoil is a highly specialized structure with no precedent in real organisms

 - Even if an organism could produce a natural hydrofoil, it doesn’t seem evolutionarily advantageous; while hydrofoiling, the animal can’t eat, mate, etc, and swimming without hydrofoiling would be cumbersome

 - A stegosaur evolving humanlike upright bipedality is highly improbable